Here's an excerpt from an e-mail to our daughter at the end of the first day on the road:

 We stop at Broadview for fuel and meet Becky on a side street in Regina (I think I dropped the cell phone in that first snow bank) and then agree to move to Husky truck stop where parking is better.
 We leave the rig and Becky gives us a ride to an RV dealer where I buy a new landing gear foot.
 Then after a bit of a visit with her and Ezekial we are back on the road to Saskatoon.

 At the weigh station just north of Regina there were two houses in transport lumbering onto the highway.
 As they got up to speed I got past the first one when it briefly moved over enough.
 The front one never moved over until we all were doing 110 km/hour!
 I had visions of traveling all the way to Saskatoon that way.
 Way too fast to pass.
 Way too fast for the road conditions and way too fast to stop, especially on winter roads w/o ABS brakes working.
-Finally got ahead of the first one on the hill coming out of Lumsden after a terrifying ride into the valley trying to slow enough for the grade and not get run over by the back house or get too far behind the front house to catch up and pass it.
+Finally got ahead of the front one on the hill coming out of Lumsden after a terrifying ride into the valley trying to slow enough for the grade and not get run over by the back house or get too far behind the front house to catch up and pass it.
 Then another 20 kilometers of driving fast to stay ahead of both of them until we could pull off when the road was wide enough at Chamberlain.

 We got to the Flying J in Saskatoon and proceeded to pull into the first RV island lane only to realize both pumps were red flagged.
 After some amateurish backing up trying to avoid the snow bank "snow clearing" had created in the approach lane and the concrete pylons near the pumps we managed to get into the second lane but angled too far away from the pump.
 Did a loop of the parking lot and just cleared the pylons with the snowbank in the way.
 Fought with pin pad very briefly and went inside to pre-pay.
 Dug for cell phone to phone friends in Saskatoon.
 No phone!
 Filled up with fuel.
 Searched for cell phone around, under and between truck and station.
 Parked rig.
 Froze while fighting to get frozen pay phone to work.
 Why would you put a phone where it would get that cold?
 Called cell phone.
 It went straight to voice mail and I left a message where to mail phone to me.
 Phoned friends.
 They came and we ate dinner and visited at Denny's and then went over to their house for a movie and to sleep the night, leaving our rig to fend for itself.